wildangerm/wildangerm.github.io/_posts/2019-01-04-voice-controlled-LED.md

     3.5 Now you can start ngrok by typing `./start.sh`.

-4. If you succeeded, you'll see a screen stating your session is online, and there will be 2 urls, that are the same, just the HTTP protocol changes.
+4. If you succeeded, you'll see a screen stating your session is online, and there will be 2 URLs, that are the same, just the HTTP protocol changes.
 For example: `https://8d7232ca.eu.ngrok.io`.

 ### IFTTT